Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Methodology

 \subsection{Training Sample Reduction via Diffusion Maps}

 Our framework uses a graph model treating data points (samples) as nodes connected by edges with distances, defined by a weighting scheme with $w_{ij}$ denoting distance of node $i$ to node $j$, for all $i,j=1,\cdots,n$.
 Given $n$ data point set $\left\{X_{i}\right \}_{i=1}^{n}$, where $X_{i} \in \mathbb{R}^{N \times N}$, $i = 1,2,...,n$.
-The data point is embedded to a manifold surfaces $\mathcal{M}$ in high-dimensional space and later is mapped into a lower dimensional space through a diffusion maps.
-For illustration let an undirected graph $G(X,W)$, in which $V$ and $W$ are the set of nodes and weighted edges, respectively, be defined that each node is connected by the adjacency matrix $W=(w_{ij})$, where $w_{ij}$ is the weight of the edge connecting, i.e. $i$ and $j$.
+The data point is embedded to a manifold surfaces $\mathcal{M}$ in high-dimensional space and later is mapped into a lower dimensional space through a diffusion maps as shown in \textbf{Fig. \ref{fig:image_embedding}}.
+For illustration let an undirected graph $G(V,E,W)$, in which $V$ and $E$ are the set of vertices and edges, respectively, be defined that each node is connected by the weighted edges matrix $W=(w_{ij})$, where $w_{ij}$ is the weight of the edge $i$ and $j$ connecting.

-In diffuison maps, the weights between node $i$ and $j$ is usually defined through a kernel function $\mathcal{K}(X_{i},X_{j})$ such as the Gaussian \cite{Porte08anintroduction} kernel with $w_{ij}=\mathcal{K}(X_{i},X_{j})$ ,where $\mathcal{K}$ is a positive and symmetric kernel matrix using Euclidean distance $\left\| X_{i} - X_{j}\right\|^2 $ for the $X_{i}$ and $X_{j}$ metric
+In diffuison maps, the weights between node $i$ and $j$ is usually defined through a kernel function $\mathcal{K}(X_{i},X_{j})$ such as the Gaussian \cite{Porte08anintroduction} kernel with $w_{ij}=\mathcal{K}(X_{i},X_{j})$, where $\mathcal{K}$ is a positive and symmetric kernel matrix using Euclidean distance $\left\| X_{i} - X_{j}\right\|^2 $ for the $X_{i}$ and $X_{j}$ metric